 OTTAWA -- In the aftermath of multiple sexual misconduct allegations that have rocked Canada's top military brass and left several key positions empty, the Trudeau government has finally found someone they consider safe enough to fill the top role in the Canadian Armed Forces.

 "I thought, how about a woman?
 That's on brand and they don't rape that much.
-But then I remembered all those news stories about female teachers and their students so that's still too risky."
+But then I remembered all those news stories about hot female teachers and their male students so that's still too risky."

 Prime Minister Trudeau explained he settled on the potted fern after seeing it in Rideau Cottage, where it sat on a small table in a hallway.